Crocker Art Museum

-With the Next Economy framework now in place, the Capital Region of California, covering El Dorado, Placer, Sacramento, Sutter, Yolo, and Yuba counties, joins together to pursue a competitive and strategic economic development agenda to bring about resiliency, vitality and a wide range of new opportunities for job creation, innovation and increased investment.
+With the Next Economy framework, the Capital Region of California, covering El Dorado, Placer, Sacramento, Sutter, Yolo, and Yuba counties, joins together to pursue a competitive and strategic economic development agenda to bring about resiliency, vitality and a wide range of new opportunities for job creation, innovation and increased investment.

 See recent news:

 Sacramento Business Journal, March 19, 2013 -- Next Economy plan sets goals for economy's transformation

 Sacramento Bee, March 19, 2013 -- Next Economy plan offers potential for 35,000 new jobs in Sacramento region